-From campgrounds to hotels, orchards to dog parks, and breweries to restaurants, there are so many pet-friendly and unique adventures in Kalamazoo!
-Check out how to plan a weekend getaway with your dog in Kalamazoo, MI:
+From campgrounds to hotels, orchards to dog parks, and coffee shops to restaurants, there are so many pet-friendly and unique adventures in Kalamazoo!
+Check out how to plan a weekend getaway with your dog in Kalamazoo, Michigan.

 Coffee – Water Street Coffee Joint (Portage)

 Just a few minutes from the pet-friendly Days Inn & Suites and Residence Inn by Marriott is the Water Street Coffee, where you can get your morning fix with your pup in the form of fresh house roasted coffee, full espresso bar, loose-leaf teas, shakes, smoothies, and more.
 There’re breakfast items including a chorizo & chihuahua cheese burrito and a spicy bacon, egg & guacamole sandwich, too!